yagosansz/yagosansz/README.md

 <hr />

-I work as a Intermediate Software Developer at Ackroo.
-I´m currently based in Hamilton - Ontario, Canada.
+I work as a Software Developer at ZayZoon.
+I´m currently based in Ontario, Canada.

 - 🔭 I’m currently working on Ruby On Rails and SQL (MySQL & PostgresSQL)
 - 🌱 I’m currently learning how to build APIs with Sinatra and Ruby On Rails through [Master Ruby Web APIs](https://devblast.com/r/master-ruby-web-apis/toc)